Using strip() to remove leading and trailing whitespace including newlines

 - Handle Empty Lines: Decide whether empty lines should be preserved or removed based on your use case.

-If you have any questions or need help with text processing in Python, feel free to reach out to me at blakelinkd@gmail.com.
+If you have any questions or need a hand with any of these solutions, feel free to shoot me an email at blakelinkd@gmail.com.